eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 A page within the meeting wiki, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon>, is created by the Secretariat for each Hackathon and initialized with information that is based largely on the information from the previous Hackathon.
 Once created, the Hackathon Chairs update and moderate this page.
 Champions are requested and responsible for adding information about projects for which they are a champion.

 Anyone can edit the wiki by logging in using their datatracker login credentials.
-Credentials can be obtained by [requesting](https://datatracker.ietf.org/accounts/create/) a new datatracker account.
+Credentials can be obtained by {{ACCOUNT-CREATE}} a new datatracker account.

 ### Lost and Found